aaronwmorris/indi-allsky/README.md

 ### libcamera support
 libcamera is a new camera interface designed to replace the legacy camera interfaces such as V4L2.

-Proper libcamera support is only working on Raspbian 11 on Raspberry Pi 3 & 4.
+Proper libcamera support is only working on Raspberry Pi OS 11 on Raspberry Pi 3 & 4.

 https://github.com/aaronwmorris/indi-allsky/wiki/libcamera-enablement